Chrisean Rock: Personal life

 Malone dated Blueface from 2020 until they split in 2023.
 In January 2023, Malone announced she was pregnant with her first child.
-She was spotted drinking and smoking throughout her pregnancy.
-She gave birth to a son, Chrisean Jesus Malone Jr on September 3rd on Instagram live.
+She gave birth to a son, Chrisean Malone Jr., on September 3, streaming the birth on Instagram Live.
+On September 10, she attended a church service at the Spirit of Faith Christian Center in her hometown of Baltimore to have her son blessed, where she announced her son's middle name to be Jesus.

+During her pregnancy, she faced heavy criticism and rumors over allegations of actively consuming alcohol and smoking; accusations which are corroborated by pictures and videos taken of her during this time.
+While interviewing on the The Danza Project podcast, she stated that she "doesn't accept" medical diagnoses and said "God says what God says.
+I don't have to accept what you [say].
+So, it's really me protecting a revelation that I heard from the Lord over my son.”, implying she is being led by faith rather than alleged diagnoses of mental disabilities.
+Blueface denies that the developmental delays are from a mental disability, attributing them instead to a lack of parenting, calling Malone herself "the disability".

 Legal issues

 On May 7, 2020, Malone was charged with possession of marijuana and drug paraphernalia in Maryland.
 On July 13, 2021, a bench warrant was issued for Malone for failure to appear in court.
-As of June 1, 2024, this bench warrant is still active.

 In February 2022, Blueface shared photos of Malone writing "I love Blue" on his wall using her blood.
 Malone was later arrested in rapper Blueface's stolen G-Wagon in Oklahoma while attempting to drive from California to Baltimore.
-Malone was charged on February 18, 2022 with two felonies, possession of Controlled Dangerous Substance with intent to distribute and possession of CDS without affixing the appropriate stamp.
+Malone was charged on February 18, 2022, with two felonies, possession of Controlled Dangerous Substance with intent to distribute and possession of CDS without affixing the appropriate stamp.
 On March 15, 2023, Malone was sentenced to four years on probation and 120 hours of community service following her guilty plea to the charges, having until September 2023 to complete the necessary community service hours.

-On August 22, 2022, Malone was charged (in Arizona) with disorderly conduct and criminal trespassing in the third degree, the trespassing charge later being dismissed. ^{(search source using name or case #: CR-2022012205)} On September 6, 2022, Malone failed to appear in court.
+On August 22, 2022, Malone was charged in Arizona with disorderly conduct and criminal trespassing in the third degree, the trespassing charge later being dismissed.
+On September 6, 2022, Malone failed to appear in court.

 On August 13, 2023, while filming an episode of Baddies East in Baltimore, Victoria "Woah Vicky" Waldrip alleged that Malone punched and threatened her.
 Malone was charged with assault in the second degree.

-On October 26, 2023, Irby Lashala, a former hairstylist of Malone, filed a civil suit against her, the Zeus Network, indicating Chrisean for assault, battery, and intentional infliction of emotional distress.
-These charges relate to an incident at the Baddies premiere on January 22, 2023, where Malone punched her in the face.
+On October 26, 2023, Irby Lashala, Malone's former hairstylist, filed a civil lawsuit against Malone, the Zeus Network, and Chrisean Rock, alleging assault, battery, and intentional infliction of emotional distress.
+These charges relate to an incident at the Baddies premiere on January 22, 2023, where Malone allegedly punched her in the face.
 The network was sued for negligence.